CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-firewall/0013-impact-red-remediation.md

 					* For computer GUIDs: enable Secure Endpoint host isolation
 					* For Duo users: move to a Duo DENY group
 			* Create a ServiceNow ticket documenting the remediation steps
-			* Send a final Webex teams message with a summary of steps taken
+			* Send a final Webex message with a summary of steps taken

 ---